 Your Wi-Fi signal may be affected by distance caused by walls, closed doors, and even a microwave close to your router.
 Slower speeds and more frequent disconnects are the results of weaker Wi-Fi signals.
 First, look at the positioning of your router to resolve weak Wi-Fi.
 Ensure your router is centrally located, elevated, and far from anything that can interfere with your Wi-Fi signals.

 2. You have exceeded your data limit

-Many internet service providers have data limits, and some of them reduce your speed to a crawl once you reach that limit.
-Usually, you can view your data usage online or using the app provided by your ISP, such as Mediacom Xtream Internet users get access to the Xtream app that helps them stay updated regarding their services and network connection.
+Many internet service providers have data limits, and some reduce your speed to a crawl once you reach that limit.
+Usually, you can view your data usage online or using the app provided by your ISP, such as Mediacom Xtream.
+Internet users get access to the Xtream app, which helps them stay updated regarding their services and network connection.